siliconcompiler/siliconcompiler/docs/index.rst

     .. grid-item-card::

-        A more complete introduction for new users, including fundamentals of SiliconCompiler, examples and tutorials.
+        A more complete introduction for new users, this section is for those who want to use their own designs using pre-defined build flows.

         +++